tonirex/sg-aks-workshop/cluster-provisioning/README.md

 **_This will take approximately 5-10 minutes to fully provision all of our resources_**

 In the next section, we will talk about our approach to automating the setup, that is typically done in a post-install setup.
-We utilize Flux, which will automatically sync our Kubernetes manifest from a Github repo.
+We utilize Flux, which will automatically sync our Kubernetes manifest from a GitHub repo.

 ## Enable Ingress Controller and App Gateway